Vansh-Aggrawal/Testing/README.md

 ## added new content in readme
 #### lab1.zip
-It contains all lab1 labsheets and its solutions
+It contains all lab1 labsheets and its solutions as *.c files